Skip to content

 • 3Cs Websites

-Diesel Locomotive Roster of CSX Railroad
+CSX Diesel Locomotive Roster

 Below is a diesel locomotive roster for CSX, organized by manufacturer and then by model.
 This roster includes the number of units that CSX owned/owns for each model.
 For further details, there are numerous websites, books, and archived reference materials that include more information on each locomotive.